Winnipeg arts and culture: Cuisine

-Some snack foods which are almost universally consumed by Winnipeggers include Old Dutch chips and jam busters (jelly doughnuts).
-Mordens' Chocolates has gained renown outside of Winnipeg, and Red River Cereal - invented in Winnipeg in 1924 - is a popular breakfast food across the country.

-Writers and Novelists
+Writers and novelists

 There have been many famous writer and novelists who have called Winnipeg home over the years.
 Some were born in Winnipeg, some raised in Winnipeg and some have re-located to Winnipeg.
 One of Canada's most important Francophone writers was Gabrielle Roy who was born in the St. Boniface neighborhood.
 Her books helped fuel the Quiet Revolution in Quebec.
 In her lifetime, she was awarded the Governor General's Award and in 1967, she became a Companion of the Order of Canada.

 Winnipeg's first Poet Laureate was Di Brandt.
 The current Poet Laureate is Duncan Mercredi.